Jeffrey Rignall

-Jeffrey D. Rignall (died 2000) was an American memoirist who wrote 29 Below about surviving a 1978 attack by serial killer John Wayne Gacy and his subsequent search to find his attacker.
+Jeffrey Douglas Rignall (August 21, 1951 – December 24, 2000) was an American memoirist who wrote 29 Below about surviving a 1978 attack by serial killer John Wayne Gacy and his subsequent search to find his attacker.
 Rignall's testimony during Gacy's trial helped to secure the latter's conviction and death sentence.
 Rignall was profoundly affected both mentally and physically by the attack for the rest of his life.
 He died in 2000 at age 49.

 Biography

 Early life

-Jeffery D. Rignall was born in Kentucky, United States.
+Rignall was born in Kalamazoo, Michigan.
 He attended Western Kentucky University in Bowling Green and then worked as a building renovator.

 Attack by John Wayne Gacy

 Rignall identified as bisexual and lived with his girlfriend as well as partner Ron Wilder, described by Rignall's attorney Fred R. Richman as a "live-in companion".
-While walking to a local gay bar in Rosemont, Illinois on March 21, 1978, 26-year-old Rignall encountered Gacy, who lured Rignall into his car by offering him a ride and to smoke a joint with him.
+While walking to a local gay bar in Rosemont, Illinois, on March 21, 1978, 26-year-old Rignall encountered Gacy, who lured Rignall into his car by offering him a ride and to smoke a joint with him.
 Gacy then held a rag soaked in chloroform over Rignall's mouth until he passed out.
-Rignall woke up intermittently during the car ride to Gacy's house and recognized a few landmarks, but was chloroformed again and eventually lapsed into unconsciousness.
+Rignall woke up intermittently during the car ride to Gacy's house and recognized a few landmarks but was chloroformed again and eventually lapsed into unconsciousness.
 Rignall said that when he awoke, he was inside Gacy's house.
 He was fastened to a torture device consisting of a wooden board laced with chains pinning Rignall's limbs.
 Gacy stood naked in front of him with an array of dildos and described in detail what he would do to Rignall with each of them.
 Gacy then brutally raped, drugged, whipped, and tortured Rignall.
-In later accounts, Rignall stated that there was another man in the room while Gacy raped him.
-Rignall regained consciousness the next day under a statue in Chicago's Lincoln Park.
-He made it back to his girlfriend's house and she took him to Northwestern Memorial Hospital, where he stayed for six days.
-In the hospital, Rignall recounted the experience to police, but they were skeptical of his story and Rignall was unable to identify his assailant.
+Rignall recalled that there was another man in the room while Gacy raped him and that the man had at one point performed oral sex on Rignall while he was bound.
+Rignall regained consciousness the next day under the Alexander Hamilton statue in Chicago's Lincoln Park.
+He made it back to his girlfriend's house, and she took him to Northwestern Memorial Hospital, where he stayed for six days.
+In the hospital, Rignall recounted his ordeal to the police, but they were skeptical of his story, and Rignall was unable to identify his assailant.